giuper/Blockchain24/01-SinglePayTX/README.md

     ```

     The unsigned and signed transactions are found [here](TX/Pay.utx)
     and [here](TX/Pay.stx).
-Use the following command to inspect the
+These are binary files.
-    transactions.
+    Use the following command to inspect the transactions.

 ```
         goal clerk inspect